 Throughout the school year certain activities or acts can result in the student being assessed a fine.
-Fines are assessed for overdue or damaged library books, damaged or lost textbooks (students are to have a book cover for each text), and for acts of vandalism.
+Fines are assessed for overdue or damaged library books, damaged or lost textbooks or chrome books, and for acts of vandalism.

 HALLWAYS AND HALL PASSES